redstreet/fava_investor/CONTRIBUTING.md

 Each module must include a Fava plugin, a Beancount library, and a Beancount based CLI (command line interface).
 APIs in `fava_investor/common/{favainvestorapi.py, beancountinvestorapi.py}` allow for easily developing these three interfaces to the library.
 The goal is to keep fava or beancount specific code neatly separated.

 Take a look at the `tlh` module to understand how to approach this.
+It is divided into three files:
+- `libtlh.py`: main library, agnostic to Fava/beancount.
+Calls the functions it needs via common/*investorapi
+- `tlh.py`: command line client that calls the library
+- fava_investor/`__init.py__`: fava interface that calls the library

+Of course, tests and html templates exist in their own files.